-As we rebuild and recover from the COVID-19 pandemic and resulting economic crisis, we must continue to lay the groundwork for a foundation that all can stand on with policies to address and dismantle institutional barriers that limit opportunity.
-The Shriver Center’s 2022 Illinois legislative agenda builds upon innovative and proven measures that not only address long-standing disparities but fuel opportunity and improve quality of lives.
+As we continue to fight the COVID-19 pandemic and resulting economic crisis, we must lay the groundwork for a foundation all can stand on with policies to address and dismantle institutional barriers that limit opportunity.
+The Shriver Center on Poverty Law’s 2022 Illinois legislative agenda builds upon innovative and proven measures that not only address long-standing disparities but fuel opportunity and improve quality of lives.
 Our agenda is rooted in equity and establishing long-term supports for communities across the state.
+The Shriver Center champions these policies in the 2022 legislative session.

 We work to protect low-wage workers and ensure that all families can meet their basic needs.